sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_creation_process.md

    Important: The `Create Managed Instance` workflow is `idempotent`, so can be safely re-run multiple times with same arguments.

-1. PR will be open automatically by Github Actions with the name/branch `$CUSTOMER/create-instance` in [deploy-sourcegraph-managed](https://github.com/sourcegraph/deploy-sourcegraph-managed/pulls) repository.
+1. PR will be open automatically by GitHub Actions with the name/branch `$CUSTOMER/create-instance` in [deploy-sourcegraph-managed](https://github.com/sourcegraph/deploy-sourcegraph-managed/pulls) repository.
 Approve and merge it.

 Note: